 Despite the fact that CBD appears to be safe overall, it may not mix well with all medications.
 If you take any prescription medications, please consult with a healthcare professional before starting to take any CBD oil.
 CBD may stop your medication for working.

-Hopefully, this article has provided you with some peace of mind regarding CBD.
+Hopefully, this article has provided you with some peace of mind regarding CBD and answered the question, “how will CBD oil affect me?”
 As outlined in this blog, CBD will not get you high.
 It may be able to help you with a number of different things, but it won’t get you high.
 Now that you know this, why not try it out?
 Here’s some of our Hemp Extract Tincture!